Doxuno

 Security: The Processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, taking into account the state of the art, the costs of implementation, and the nature, scope, context and purposes of processing, in accordance with Article 32 UK GDPR.

-Assistance: The Processor shall assist the Controller in responding to data subject access requests, carrying out data protection impact assessments, notifying personal data breaches to the ICO, and responding to ICO consultations.
+Assistance with rights: The Processor shall assist the Controller in responding to data subject access requests and other rights under Articles 15-22 UK GDPR, and shall respond to ICO consultations.

 4.